 At this point the steep hill was slick with rain and we couldn’t get traction, so the only way we could get out was by backing down the narrow curve.
 We went into the ditch and got stuck, couldn’t get out.
 Just then a young woman, out for a walk in the rain, knocked on the window and asked, “Do you need a pull out?
 My uncle is a garage man and can do that.
 Do you want me to go get him?”
 Naturally we said yes, please.
 We waited and waited.
 I’m in the back seat with my leg up on the console.
 I’m plastered against the window and the window is plastered against the vegetated wall.
 David is sitting at the wheel in the position of someone about to go up in a space ship.
 Suddenly we heard a very strange, loud chug-chug-chug coming up behind us from an ancient piece of machinery with a giant funnel on it.
 A man got out, checked the ground, eyeballing the spacing, got back in and somehow made it past us.
 Then stopped.
 This was our garage man!
 He got out, attached something like a flattened fire hose under the front and pulled us out.
 Wouldn’t take a euro for it.
 Lord knows what he was thinking about us.
-So that was our adventure for that day.
 We continued on the Skellig Ring, a one-lane road with straight up bushes on both sides.
 No doubt there was a ditch hidden along there too.
 It was raining harder.
 We could see virtually nothing.
 If we could have seen something other than gray we would probably have been oohing and aahing.
-After all, this was the Ring of Kerry.
+After all, this was the famous Ring of Kerry.

 We made it to Portmagee at the ocean end of the peninsula and stopped at a nice looking, small white-washed stone building with bright red window trim that proudly displayed a plaque saying that it had won the Top Toilet Award.
 David went inside and emerged saying that the award must have been for the outside.
 We had seen a couple of award winning Tidy Towns before, Kenmare being one of them, but this was our first Tidy Towns Toilet!
 Across the street the Bridge Pub was also colorfully painted.
 Inside, the place was packed with locals watching a big screen with a very strange and incredibly intense game that I guessed correctly was Hurling, an ancient game unique to Ireland.
 We quickly realized that all of us in the pub were rooting for Tipperary versus Kilkenny.
 Turned out this was the All-Ireland Hurling Finals.
 We lingered over our seafood chowder and the best brown bread yet, fascinated.
 Back in Kenmare Brandon told us there would be a replay of it in Gaelic, so we watched, feeling like we were in the stadium with the other 80,000 cheering Irish people.

 On this morning the weather was calm and sparkly, the wide Kenmare River estuary looking like a glassy sheet.
 We began our tour of the Beara Peninsula stopping first at Gleninchaquin, a park that Brandon had told us about.
 Gleninchaquin Falls is a 500ft. cascade in the most beautiful mountain setting I have ever seen.
 It’s as if every rock grouping is a sculpture and every rock has a garden of grasses, ferns and wildflowers on it.
-At the base of the falls there was a rowan tree chock-full of red berries, a quintessential sign of autumn.
+At the base of the falls there is a rowan tree chock-full of red berries, a quintessential sign of autumn.
 The rowan is said to be sacred to the Fairies, a tree of protection and healing.
 I took that as an auspicious sign.

 Early the next morning we went to the lovely, wheelchair friendly, Kenmare Stone Circle.
 We were able to spend a long quiet time there by ourselves.
 Like the circle at Ardgroom, it’s on top of a hill, a small round hill with a valley all around, and mountains all around that.
 Unlike Ardgroom this circle is not in a wild place.
 It’s in a respectfully planted and manicured setting, but the stones themselves felt very powerful, each having a different character.
 The central boulder burial is large and imposing.
 We circled slowly, first clockwise, then counterclockwise, laying hands on each stone.
 I prayed for our children, two sick friends, and for my Irish grandmother.
 One of the stones felt almost like an altar.
 I placed five pebbles in a cleft in the rock as a little offering of beauty.
 And I said a prayer for my bone and for the stone bones of the Earth, that the relationship between us might be healed.